 Need Help with Your Georgia Car Accident Claim?

-On average, car accident victims have a much higher chance at full compensation when they work with an experienced lawyer.
+On average, car accident victims have a much higher chance of full compensation when working with an experienced lawyer.
 At John Foy & Associates, we can help you account for and calculate everything you’re entitled to after a car accident.
 Contact us today for a FREE consultation to discuss your options.
-Call us at 404-400-4000, or fill out the form on this page for your free consultation.
+Call us or fill out the form on this page for your free consultation.